ElektraInitiative/libelektra/src/plugins/regexstore/README.md

 According to this number the value of the key will be set.

 The key also might contain metadata.
-- the only characters allowed in meta values are '#[0-9]'. the metadata will be replaced by the regex match then.
+- the only characters allowed in metavalues are '#[0-9]'. the metadata will be replaced by the regex match then.